0xDelvine/Chain-check-web3clubs-sessions/session-1-intro-to-auditing.md

-# 🛠 Session 1 – Technical Introduction to Smart Contract Auditing
+# 🛠 Session 1 – Introduction to Smart Contract Auditing

-This session is designed for intermediate Solidity developers and security enthusiasts looking to transition into smart contract auditing.
-You'll get a deep understanding of the audit workflow, the distinction between different security roles, vulnerability categories, real-world exploits, and the professional tools used in the industry.

 ## 🔍 What is a Smart Contract Audit?

 A **smart contract audit** is a comprehensive security review of a contract's source code and architecture to identify vulnerabilities before or after deployment.
 It typically includes: